LuisMiguelMedina/Knowledge-on-credit/6 Usability Test/Usability Test.md

 ### - Usability Objectives Assessed: Understandability, error tolerance.

 ## 2. System Login

-### - Task: Login with existing credentials.
+###Task: Login with existing credentials.
-### - Scenario: An existing user tries to access his account to start or continue his lessons in the application.
+###Scenario: An existing user tries to access his account to start or continue his lessons in the application.
 He should receive clear notifications that he successfully logged in or that he did not enter the correct credentials.
-### - Usability Objectives Assessed: Understandability, error tolerance.
+###Usability Objectives Assessed: Understandability, error tolerance.

 ## 3. Access and Lesson Selection
 ### - Task: Browse and select a specific lesson from your curriculum.